The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Analysis

 After recovering interstellar scattering parameters, we estimated transverse velocities for pulsars with measured scintillation timescales.
 Transverse velocities for many NANOGrav pulsars have already been inferred from proper motions, defined as

 where $V_{\textrm{pm}}$ is in units of km s$^{-1}$, $\mu$ is proper motion in units of mas yr$^{-1}$, and $D_{\textrm{kpc}}$ is the distance to the pulsar in kpc, but they can also be estimated from scintillation behavior, assuming the surrounding ISM can be interpreted as stationary relative to the pulsar in question.
+Merging the expressions for transverse velocity from \cite{gupta_velo} and \cite{Cordes_1998} for greater generality, we have